-The Unit ID of individual DES-3226S/SR switches in a switch stack is determined by the port number of the port on the DGS-3212SR that the switch is connected to.
-The ports on the DGS-3212SR are numbered starting with port 1 from left to right along the front panel of the switch.
+The Unit ID of individual DES-3226S Switches in a Switch stack is determined by the port number of the port on the DGS-3212SR that the Switch is connected to.
+The ports on the DGS-3212SR are numbered starting with port 1 from left to right along the front panel of the Switch.
 For example, the four combination ports next to the Stack NO. LED are numbered 1 through 4, so if a four port stacking module is installed in the first module slot, the stacking ports will be numbered 5 through 8.
 If two stacking modules are installed in the DGS-3212SR, then the stacking ports on the second module will be numbered 9 through 12.

 Figure 2-6.
-DGS-3212SR Stacking Module Front Panel
+DEM-540 Stacking Module Front Panel

-If a stacking module is installed in the DGS-3212SR's first module slot, then the first IN/OUT pair in the figure above will be port 5.
-If a DES-3226S/SR in a switch stack is connected to the first stacking port (port number 5 on the DGS-3212SR), then the Unit ID of the DES-3226S/SR will be 5.
+If the a stacking module is installed in the DGS-3212SR's first module slot, then the first IN/OUT pair in the figure above will be port 5.
+If a DES-3226S in a Switch stack is connected to the first stacking port (port number 5 on the DGS-3212SR), then the Unit ID of the DES-3226S will be 5.

-The Unit ID of the DES-3226S/SR will be displayed in the STACK NO. LED on the front panel of the DES-3226S/SR's stacking module, as shown below.
+The Unit ID of the DES-3226S will be displayed in the STACK NO. LED on the front panel of the DES-3226S's stacking module, as shown below.

 Figure 2-7.
-DES-3226S/SR Stacking Module Front Panel
+DES-3226S Stacking Module Front Panel